trilitech/tezos-developer-docs/docs/unity/reference/prefabs.md

 The Tezos SDK for Unity provides these prefabs:

-## MainThreadExecutor

-This prefab provides prerequisites for using the SDK in a scene.

 ## TezosAuthenticator

 This prefab provides code to connect to different kinds of Tezos wallets.